manifoldmarkets/manifold/supabase-replicator/README.md

 Two other things are used to tie this together:

-- A pub/sub push subscription that POSTs pub/sub messages to the `/` endpoint.
-You can see this in the GCP console, e.g. https://console.cloud.google.com/cloudpubsub/subscription/detail/supabaseReplicationSubscription?project=mantic-markets
+- A pub/sub pull subscription that the service can get writes from.
+You can see this in the GCP console, e.g. https://console.cloud.google.com/cloudpubsub/subscription/detail/supabaseReplicationPullSubscription?project=mantic-markets

 - A scheduled job that POSTs to the `replay-failed` endpoint sometimes (currently once per minute), e.g. https://console.cloud.google.com/cloudscheduler/jobs/edit/us-east4/replayFailedFirestoreWrites?project=mantic-markets